leahaaa123/BI-analysis-Direct-Lithium-Extraction-Projects/README.md

 3) Investment Potential:
 Despite higher costs, DLE expands extraction options beyond high-lithium regions and offers future cost reductions as the technology matures.
 Investors should weigh strategic market access in North America against cost advantages in regions like Chile and Argentina.
 #### Recommendation:
-Investors should consider North American projects for market access, while Chile and Argentina offer more cost-effective, resource-rich options.
+Investors should consider North American Ion exchange type DLE projects for market access, while Chile and Argentina offer more cost-effective, resource-rich options.
 Monitoring DLE’s commercialization progress will be key to realizing potential long-term savings and returns.